 There may be times when an employee is unable to perform their job.
 That may happen if they become serious ill or disabled.
 In this case, dismissing them may be fair if you are unable to make reasonable adjustments.

-Capability or Performance Grounds for Staff Dismissal in the United Kingdom
+Dismissals on the Grounds of Staff Capability or Performance in the United Kingdom